Physician Shortage Area Program

 Rural Physician Shortages in Pennsylvania & Delaware

-Physician shortage is a particularly serious problem in the states of Pennsylvania and Delaware, where more than 20% of people live in a rural area.
+The rural physician workforce shortage is a particularly serious problem in the states of Pennsylvania and Delaware, where more than 20% of people live in rural areas.

 The state of Delaware also has a critical shortage of physicians, with two of its three counties (Sussex and Kent Counties in southern Delaware) designated as rural HPSAs.